kimmymonassar/DeveroBot/README.md

 https://discord.gg/eCjP4C7vYG

 ## 💻 Contributing
-Either create and issue or forki the repo and then follow the commit standard.
+Either create and issue or fork the repo and then follow the commit standard and make a PR.
  - fixes starts with **fix:**
  - chores starts with **chore:**
  - features starts with **feat:**